Evolv1 is a living example of designing spaces that benefit our minds, our bodies, and our planet

 As recently as 10 years ago, sustainability was defined by building metrics.
 Increasingly, the conversation and innovative thinking around long-term sustainability has expanded to consider human health and wellness.
 Really, it’s about how people engage positively with the spaces they’re using and how we as designers should creatively support this outcome in our solutions.

 One of our newest projects is evolv1.
 It is a 100,000-square-foot, multi-tenant office building situated in the Waterloo, Ontario, technology community, within the David Johnston Research & Technology Park.
-Evolv1 is poised to become the first building of its kind in Canada to be awarded Zero Carbon — Design certification from the Canada Green Building Council (CaGBC).
+Evolv1 is poised to become the first building of its kind in Canada to be awarded Zero Carbon Building — Design certification from the Canada Green Building Council (CaGBC).

 The evolv1 building in Waterloo, Ontario, gives tenants ample access to daylight and outdoor views.